How Much Equity Do Gig Harbor Homeowners Have Right Now?

 How Social Media Sells Homes: My High-Impact Listing Marketing Strategy

-Most agents do one of two things:
+When it comes to marketing your Gig Harbor home, most agents do one of two things:

 They toss it into the MLS like a message in a bottle and hope a buyer magically washes up on shore.